lkilpatrick/gitstream-mkdocs/docs/21_gitstream-context.md

 #### `branch` context

+The `branch` context contains info regarding the branch changes compared to the latest main branch.

+!!! note

-The `branch` context contains info regarding the branch changes, but compared to the `source` context does not include actual source code.
+    compared to the `source` context does not include actual source code.

 | Values               | Type      | Description                                              |
 |----------------------|-----------|--------------------------------------------------------- |